beginning of content

 Key facts

-• It occurs when body tissue that is similar to the lining of the uterus (called endometrium), grows outside the uterus — this can cause inflammation, pain, affect fertility and impact your life.
+• Endometriosis is when tissue that is similar to the inner lining of the uterus grows in other parts of the body.

 • There are 4 stages of endometriosis, but having a higher stage does not mean you have more pain.